Fornaxian/pixeldrain_web/res/include/md/hosting.md

 performance.

 We can recommend Debian, CentOS or Ubuntu LTS for hosting.
-These are systems which are known to be able to run uninterruped for decades at a time.
+These are systems which are known to be able to run uninterruped for decades.
 They are also regularly patched with security updates which don't even require restarting most of the time.
 This makes these systems perfect for the role of hosting on Sia.

 ### Enable TCP BBR and other network stack optimizations